LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 one variable name is used and when it is not accompanied by an initial value. ::

    local(name)
-   // => the value of "name", potentially creating "name"
+   // => // The value of "name", potentially creating "name"

 Local variables can also be accessed using the "#" character before the name.
 This is the preferred method for accessing local variables. ::

    #name
-   // => the value of "name"
+   // => // The value of "name"

 When using this method, the local variable must have already been defined or it is considered an error.
 This error-checking is done at the time the code is